 - 1. Visit http://tplinkwifi.net, and log in with the username and password you set for the router. - 2.
-Go to Advanced > Forwarding > Port Triggering. - 3.
+Go to Forwarding > Port Triggering. - 3.
 Click Add New.
 Select the desired application from the Common Applications list.
-The trigger port and incoming ports will be automatically filled in.
+The trigger port amd incoming ports will be automatically filled with contents.
 The following picture takes application MSN Gaming Zone as an example.